CodyReichert/whatcd-cli/README.md

 For more help, licensing information, or to submit issues view the README at http://github.com/CodyReichert/whatcd-cli

+### Roadmap and Future Development

+ - One of the first things I want to do is have single command interactions, so the interactive mode is optional.
+So you could just do something like this to download a file:

+  $ whatcd -d <torrent-id>

 ### Alternative installations

 If you don't have or want to use npm, you can clone the repo and run directly with node: